uicciu/uicciu.github.io/lenet5.md

 ## Project Overview

-This repository provides tools to recover convolutional layer parameters (weights, biases) from 经典LeNet5模型
+This repository provides tools to recover the parameters (weights and biases) of convolutional layers from the classic LeNet-5 model.

 ## Model Architecture

-The model follows a LeNet-5–style architecture with two convolution–pooling blocks followed by three fully connected layers for 10-class classification.
+The model follows a **LeNet-5–style** architecture with two convolution–pooling blocks followed by three fully connected layers for 10-class classification.

 1 × 32 × 32